Get Tech Tips

-Usually, when the conversation is over both the senior and junior techs walk away feeling frustrated because the junior tech just wanted a quick answer and the more experienced tech wants them to take all of the proper readings and actually understand the relationships between the different measurements.
+Usually, when the conversation is over, both the senior and junior techs walk away feeling frustrated because the junior tech just wanted a quick answer, and the more experienced tech wants them to take all of the proper readings and actually understand the relationships between the different measurements.

-So what should the superheat be?
+So, what should the superheat be?

 First, what is superheat anyway?
 It is simply the temperature increase on the refrigerant once it has become fully vapor.
-In other words, it is the temperature of a vapor above it’s boiling (saturation) temperature at a given pressure.
+In other words, it is the temperature of a vapor above its boiling (saturation) temperature at a given pressure.

 The air around us is all superheated!
-Head for the Hills!
+Head for the hills!

 But why do we care?

-We measure superheat (generally) on the suction line exiting the evaporator coil and it helps us understand a few things.
+We measure superheat (generally) on the suction line exiting the evaporator coil, and it helps us understand a few things.

-First, if we have any reading above 0° of superheat we can be certain (depending on the accuracy and resolution of your measuring tools) that the suction line is full of fully vapor refrigerant and not a mix of vapor and liquid.
-This is important because it ensures that we are not running liquid refrigerant into the compressor crankcase.
-This is called FLOODING and results in compressor lubrication issues over time.#2 – It gives us an indication as to how well the evaporator coil is being fed
+First, if we have any reading above 0° of superheat, we can be sure (depending on the accuracy and resolution of your measuring tools) that the suction line is full of completely vapor refrigerant and not a mix of vapor and liquid.
+That is important because it ensures that we are not running liquid refrigerant into the compressor crankcase.
+That is called FLOODING and results in compressor lubrication issues over time.

-The higher the % of the coil being fed the higher the capacity of the system and the higher the efficiency of the coil.
+The higher the % of the coil being fed, the higher the capacity of the system and the higher the efficiency of the coil.

-This is why on a fixed orifice system we often “set the charge” using superheat once all other parameters are properly set.
-Adding refrigerant (on a fixed orifice/piston/cap tube) will feed the coil with more refrigerant resulting in a lower superheat.
+This is why we often “set the charge” using superheat once all other parameters are properly set on a fixed orifice system.
+Adding refrigerant (on a fixed orifice/piston/cap tube) will feed the coil with more refrigerant, resulting in a lower superheat.
 Removing refrigerant will increase the superheat by feeding less of the coil with saturated (mixed liquid and vapor) refrigerant.

-#3 – We can ensure our compressor stays cool by measuring superheat
+#3 – We can ensure our compressor stays cool by measuring superheat.

-#4 – Superheat helps us diagnose the operation of an active metering device (TXV/TEV/EEV)
+#4 – Superheat helps us diagnose the operation of an active metering device (TXV/TEV/EEV).

 Remember, this chart ONLY applies to fixed orifice systems.

-So what should your superheat be in systems with a TEV/EEV?
-The best answer is… like usual… Whatever the manufacturer says it should be.
-If you really NEED a general answer you can generally expect
+So, what should your superheat be in systems with a TEV/EEV?
+The best answer is—as usual—whatever the manufacturer says it should be.
+If you really NEED a general answer, you can generally expect:

-Medium Temp – 5-10
+Medium Temp – 5-10°F

-Low Temp – 4-10
+Low Temp – 4-10°F